NeoxData/DSND/README.md

-In this repository you will find some project for the data scientist courses from Udacity.
+In this repository you will find some Udacity projects for the data scientist nanodegree.

 1. Finding donors - Supervised machine learning project to estimate if people is earning more or less than 50'000.
 Those having a higher income might be more keen on giving money for charity purpose.